tostafin/maze-runner/README.md

 # MazeRunner

-A game developed in Unreal Engine with animations made in Blender.
+A game developed in Unreal Engine with an animation made in Blender.

 ## Description

-A person was driving through a forest once.
-Unfortuntely, ...
+Nathan was driving through a forest once.
+Unfortunately, a tree has fallen onto the car.
+When he got out, he noticed something scary in the forest.
+He started to run and was trying to escape from that thing.
+But then, a sudden hit by a baseball bat from a mysterious person who came from nowhere...

-The person found themselves trapped in a maze.
+Nathan found himself trapped in a maze.
 A magical one, with portals teleporting to different locations.
-The goal is to find missing keys to open the door which is located somewhere in the maze.
-But one must be careful: there are obstacles waiting to harm them.
+The goal is to find missing statues to open the door which is located somewhere in the maze.
+But he must be careful: there are obstacles waiting to harm him.

+## Controls
+- `WASD` or `Arrow Keys` to move the player.
+- `Space` to jump.
+- `P` to pause the game.

 ## Maze Map